What Does a Financial Advisor Do?

 Types of Financial Advisors

 There are many types of specialized financial advisors, many of which have overlapping skills:

-A retirement advisor will take a detailed look at your complete financial picture and then help put together a plan that will give various scenarios of how your retirement finances will play out based on investment decisions going forward.
-This will also include monthly income flows in retirement as well as tax considerations and rebalancing your portfolio as needed.
+A retirement advisor will take a detailed look at a client’s financial scenario and help put together a plan that will give various scenarios of how their retirement finances will play out based on investment decisions going forward.
+This will also include monthly income flows in retirement as well as tax considerations and rebalancing the portfolio as needed.

 Certified Financial Planner (CFP)